rr1000/cd-writing-ls--la/source/_posts/designing-stratum.md

 #### Branding

 In most cases a redesign of a product doesn't usually result in any rebranding efforts.
-However since Stratum was so large and included a new name we wanted to align that with our other product Redpoint.
+However, since Stratum was so large and included a new name we wanted to align that with our other product, Redpoint.
 The two core components of the rebrand were color concepts and a new logo.

 Previous to Stratum, PaaS had utilized a desaturated light blue.
 While this worked it didn't quite align with the new product and our new messaging.
 Redpoint was already utilizing a new red color that we really liked so we wanted to create something complementary.
 We eventually settled on the following palette.